thoughtbot/brady/README.md

 ### Body Class

-The body_class method can be used like:
+The body_class function can be used like:

 `body class="<%= Brady.body_class @conn%>"`